A stochastic analysis of greedy routing in a spatially dependent sensor network: Numerical results

 The lattice rule approach was only used to calculate one set of results (see Fig. \ref{Comp2HopLRExactAsymVsEmpZ}).
 We used generator vectors based on fixed lattice rules for $2^{10}$ function sample points and equal weights \cite{KuoWeb}.
 We applied ten random shifts to the lattice rules; see Giles et al. \cite{GKSW:2008} for an example.
 This approach generally performed well, however, under importance sampling sometimes erratic results arose.
 This is possibly due to an over bias in function sampling or an unknown numerical artefact.
 A more thorough examination is needed, but we believe that the preliminary results using lattice rules are promising.

-Despite the accuracy of elliptic integral functions, we found that the results based on them could be replaced with results that used the three-term approximations (\ref{approxpsi5}) and (\ref{approxQ}) with no discernible loss of accuracy (see the plots in Fig. \ref{Comp2HopLRExactAsymVsEmpZ}).
-Evaluating the approximations is considerably faster as the expressions only involve elementary functions.
+We found that the results based on elliptic integral functions could be replaced with results that used the three-term approximations (\ref{approxpsi5}) and (\ref{approxQ}) with no discernible loss of accuracy (see the plots in Fig. \ref{Comp2HopLRExactAsymVsEmpZ}).
+Evaluating the approximations is faster as the expressions only involve elementary functions.
 Consequently, the remaining results are based on these approximations (Fig. \ref{Pn2a} to Fig. \ref{Pn3a}).

 We calculated the distribution of $N$, and included a simple sleep scheme to see its influence on the path dependence.
 We compared the independent model to the dependent model by varying $p$ (and accordingly $\alpha$, hence holding $\lambda$ constant).
 The difference between the two models has an accumulative effect on $N$, hence it serves as a good indicator of path dependence.